 The Jewish Agency for Israel.
 Brand Strategy, Copywriting, Design + Marketing materials.

-WORKING TO REBRAND AN ORGANIZATION THAT WORKS TIRELESSLY FOR THE JEWISH PEOPLE.
+REBRANDING AN ORGANIZATION THAT WORKS TIRELESSLY FOR THE JEWISH PEOPLE

 Most people in the Jewish community are familiar with The Jewish Agency for Israel and have a fair idea of some of the things they’ve done in the past, like helping Jews all over the world emigrate to Israel after World War II.
 But many people haven’t been clear about what they do today, which was an issue for the world’s largest Jewish organization.
 The fact is that besides being a driving force behind the establishment of Israel, for almost 85 years, The Jewish Agency has been connecting Jewish people around the world to each other and to this special land.